celiackelly/black-bear-native-plants/README.md

 # Black Bear Native Plants
-## Your source for local Virginia native plants.
+## Your source for Virginia native plants.